bevyengine/bevy-website/content/learn/book/assets/loading-assets/_index.md

 insert_anchor_links = "right"
 +++

+{% todo() %}

-TODO: Demonstrate how to load assets.
+* Demonstrate how to load assets.

-TODO: Discuss how to change the asset loading folder.
+* Discuss how to change the asset loading folder.

-TODO: Discuss asset loading patterns to deal with async nature.
+* Discuss asset loading patterns to deal with async nature.
+{% end %}